hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 # Ignore the texture with this CLUT regardless of data.
 094b89907dcca1a500000000_0 =

-# The same CLUT / data at any address:
+# The same CLUT / data at any address (commonly useful case):
 000000007dcca1a5ee284131 = very/organized/things/texture3.ktx2

-# The same address / data with any CLUT:
+# The same address / data with any CLUT (can be used to ignore subtle palette animations, for example):
 094b899000000000ee284131 = very/organized/things/texture4.dds

-# The same data at any address (collisions might happen):
+# The same data at any address with any CLUT (risky if using quick hash):
 0000000000000000ee284131 = very/organized/things/texture3.ktx2
 ```

 ### Texture sizes on the PSP

-TL;DR: Some things are hard for robots, and easy for humans.
-Unfortunately this makes replacing textures harder and more annoying.

 The PSP hardware limited textures to power-of-two sizes, so games always use those sizes (e.g. 512x512 or 512x256.)